TrueHouse/EnergyTransitionEU_ERDF_CF/README.md

 Datasource has to be put into the project folder: https://cohesiondata.ec.europa.eu/api/views/3kkx-ekfq/rows.csv?accessType=DOWNLOAD

-Documentation see comments in the code.ipynb
+Documentation see comments (behind #) in the code.ipynb